ijakab/weld-coding-challenge/README.md

 This will bring up all the services app uses, as well as configure them (create some kafka topics)

+> There may be some error logs if kafka cannot start before topic creation starts.
+Those can safely be ignored, as there is built in retry and topics will be created

 Finally, app can be started by running

 ```shell
 yarn start # For main app
 yarn start worker # For worker
 ```

+To start, you can call `startFetching` which will tell worker to start fetching and will fill your database with existing data.

+> Please, after testing it out, call stopFetching mutation so that API does not get triggered.
+It is on free mode, I hope it will not hit limit

 ### Tests